NoreenNaz1234/weather-app/README.md

 ### CDN

-Ypu can use CDN of jquery
+You can use CDN of jquery

 ```
 you shuld go there for getting CDN https://developers.google.com/speed/libraries/#jquery